kalu-o/mLEARn/README.md

 ```
 ![](images/mlearn_help.png)
 ### example 1: regression
 This example illustrates solving a regression problem with an MLP.
 The train and test datasets are "oilTrn.dat" and "oilTst.dat" located in the data/ directory.
-These are slightly modified version of those included with Netlab (https://www2.aston.ac.uk/eas/research/groups/ncrg/resources/netlab/how-to-use).
+These are slightly modified versions of those included with Netlab (https://www2.aston.ac.uk/eas/research/groups/ncrg/resources/netlab/how-to-use).
 There are 500 samples in each of the dataset.
 Each sample consists of 14 vlaues delimited by commas (feature and label dimensions are 12 and 2 respectively).
 The following trains a model with the following parameters:
 ```
 mode : train
 optimizer: sgd